lasso-js/lasso/README.md

 </html>
 ```

-The optimized result is cached so you can skip the build step!
+The lasso result is cached so you can skip the build step!

 You can also configure the default page lasso used by the lasso tags: